umaar/learn-browser-testing/3-auditing/1-lighthouse/README.md

 This [action file](https://github.com/umaar/learn-browser-testing/blob/master/.github/workflows/lighthouse-ci.yaml) is a sensible starting point.
 Just add it in your repo, under `.github/workflows/lighthouse-ci.yaml`.

+💡️ If you've never used GitHub actions before, spend a bit of time [reading about them](https://docs.github.com/en/actions/reference).

 Note the final run command which I've used:

 ```sh
 npm run --prefix 3-auditing/1-lighthouse lighthouse-private-with-error
 ```

+I've resorted to this command because of the directory structure of this particular repository, and because that command above is run from the `root` of the repo.

 If you're doing this in your own repo, you'll want to simplify that command to something like `npm test` or `npm run lighthouse`, and make sure the relevant script definition is in your `package.json`.